bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 But to make your animations more complex and exciting, you need to have good control over the timing.

-That\'s why you need to know how to work with keyframes.
+That&apos;s why you need to know how to work with keyframes.

 In this video, you will learn how to do a basic keyframe animation in CSS.